rust-fuzz/book/src/cargo-fuzz/tutorial.md

 cargo fuzz list
 ```

-The source code for this fuzz target lives in `fuzz/fuzzers/<fuzz target name>.rs`.
+The source code for this fuzz target by default lives in `fuzz/fuzz_targets/<fuzz target name>.rs`.
 Open that file and edit it to look like this:

 ```rust,ignore
 #![no_main]